hannorein/rebound/README.rst

   Modules used: ``gravity_grape.c`` ``boundaries_open.c`` ``collisions_none.c``.

 examples/selfgravity_plummer
-  A self-gravitating plummer sphere is integrated using the leap frog integrator.
+  A self-gravitating Plummer sphere is integrated using the leap frog integrator.
 Collisions are not resolved.
 Note that the fixed timestep might not allow you to resolve individual two-body encounters.
 An alternative integrator is `integrator_ias15.c` which